Grant proposals are considered from eligible organizations who:

 Serve Central Oklahoma, primarily the Oklahoma City metropolitan area, Oklahoma County and surrounding counties and communities.

-Who is ineligible for a grant from the Kirkpatrick Foundation?
+What/who is ineligible for a grant from Kirkpatrick Foundation?

 -Medical and/or health-related causes